When the thief named Comparison starts knocking on your door, what do you do?

-When we compare ourselves to others, we forfeit our uniqueness and our uniqueness is what makes us who we are.
-Please take a moment and think about it there has never been a person with your exact makeup as you, and there will never be.
+When we compare ourselves to others, we forfeit our uniqueness, and our uniqueness is what makes us who we are.
+Please take a moment and think about it.
+There has never been a person with your exact makeup, and there will never be.
 You are one of a kind!
-Not one person is the same as the other as we all possess our unique talents, abilities and personality and when we want to be anyone other than ourselves, it’s like we check out of our own lives to go and live someone else’s.
+Not one person is the same as the other as we all possess our unique talents, abilities and personality, and when we want to be anyone other than ourselves, it’s like we check out our own lives to go and live someone else’s.

 We were never meant to compete with each other but rather complement each other.
-The way to a healthy mind, self-esteem and relationships is to:
+The way to a healthy mind, self-esteem and relationships are to:

 - Admire the qualities of those around you and enjoy them